LmanTW/themify.nvim/README.md

 ```

 > [!IMPORTANT]
-> The colorschemes will not be installed automatically, please use the command `:Themify` to open the interface, then press `I` to install all the colorschemes.
+> The colorschemes will not be installed automatically, please use the command `:Themify` to open the menu then press `I` to install all the colorschemes.

 <details>
   <summary>Advance Configuration</summary>